The rise of Narendra Modi, a double-edged sword for BJP

-NEW DELHI As counting for the Gujarat assembly polls is underway on Thursday, few doubt Narendra Modi will win a fourth successive term as its chief minister.
+NEW DELHI As Gujarat goes to the polls this week, few doubt Narendra Modi will win a fourth successive term as its chief minister.

 What is not clear is whether the popular, but divisive 62-year-old will win a big enough mandate to secure the backing of his party to lead the charge against Prime Minister Manmohan Singh's coalition in a general election due by 2014.